microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgPolicyRoleManagementPolicyAssignment.md

     - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
     - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
     - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
     - `[ScopeType <String>]`: The type of the scope where the policy is created.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
 Required.
   - `[PolicyId <String>]`: The id of the policy.
 Inherited from entity.
-  - `[RoleDefinitionId <String>]`: For Azure AD roles policy, it's the identifier of the role definition object where the policy applies.
-For PIM for groups membership and ownership, it's either member or owner.
+  - `[RoleDefinitionId <String>]`: The identifier of the role definition object where the policy applies.
+If not specified, the policy applies to all roles.
 Supports $filter (eq).
   - `[ScopeId <String>]`: The identifier of the scope where the policy is assigned.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is assigned.
-One of Directory, DirectoryRole, Group.
+One of Directory, DirectoryRole.
 Required.

 `INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy